The Wallenberg Family: From Swedish Banking to Global Industrial Dominance

 André Oscar's son, Knut Agathon Wallenberg (1853-1938), then joined SEB and was, with his willingness to take calculated risks, instrumental in its growth.
 He guided the bank to international waters and built up a substantial fortune for it during his tenure.

-Knut was also active in Swedish politics and diplomacy, serving as Minister of Foreign Affairs from 1914-1917.
+Knut was also active in Swedish politics and diplomacy, serving as Minister of Foreign Affairs from 1914 to 1917.
 It was also under his watch that Investor AB was founded in 1916 to manage the family’s industrial holdings, following a legislation that restricted banks from owning industrial shares long-term.

 As a result of Knut and his wife Alice being childless, the two donated much of their wealth to construction projects in Stockholm, among other things funding the construction of the town Saltsjöbaden.
-Knut wanted to form an exclusive seaside resort, and connected it into central Stockholm by building the railroad called Saltsjöbanan, which is still used today.
+Knut wanted to form an exclusive seaside resort and connected it to central Stockholm by building the railroad called Saltsjöbanan, which is still used today.

 An even more important initiative was forming the Knut and Alice Wallenberg Foundation in 1917.
 It’s a foundation dedicated to supporting research in natural sciences, technology, and medicine.
 By 2022, it had awarded grants totaling nearly SEK 35 billion, with almost SEK 2.2 billion allocated in that year alone.
 This places the foundation as one of the largest private research foundations in all of Europe.